FAQ about the pledge

 generally not open-acccess (i.e., either closed-access or hybrid)

-- You can check if you can find the venue, e.g., in the
+- You can check whether you can find the venue, e.g., in the

 Directory of Open Access Journals, or in